Theatre of France: Comedy

-By the end of the century, the most influential French playwright — by the range of his styles and by his mastery of the new forms — would be Robert Garnier.
+By the end of the century, the most influential French playwright—by the range of his styles and by his mastery of the new forms—would be Robert Garnier.

 All of these eclectic traditions would continue to evolve in the "baroque" theatre of the early 17th century, before French "classicism" would finally impose itself.

 Early modern theatres and theatrical companies

-During the Middle Ages and the Renaissance, public theatrical representations in Paris were under the control of guilds, but in the last decades of the sixteenth century only one of these continued to exist: although "les Confrèrie de la Passion" no longer had the right to perform mystery plays (1548), they were given exclusive rights to oversee all theatrical productions in the capital and rented out their theatre (the Hôtel de Bourgogne) to theatrical troupes at a high price.
-In 1597, this guild abandoned its privilege which permitted other theatres and theatrical companies to eventually open in the capital.

 In addition to public theatres, plays were produced in private residences, before the court and in the university.
 In the first half of the century, the public, the humanist theatre of the colleges and the theatre performed at court showed extremely divergent tastes.
 For example, while the tragicomedy was fashionable at the court in the first decade, the public was more interested in tragedy.

 The early theatres in Paris were often placed in existing structures like tennis courts; their stages were extremely narrow, and facilities for sets and scene changes were often non-existent (this would encourage the development of the unity of place).
 Eventually, theatres would develop systems of elaborate machines and decors, fashionable for the chevaleresque flights of knights found in the tragicomedies of the first half of the century.